Deleting Data

 Close of of computer disk hard drive

-Clemson’s Acceptable Use Policy For Employees states that any computer storage, such as disk (hard, solid state, non-removable or CD), USB or other storage medium used to store University data, must be totally erased or rendered unreadable before it is discarded or disposed of through property transfer or surplus.
+The Surplus Property Guidelines specifies that any computer storage, such as disk (hard, solid state, non-removable or CD), USB or other storage medium used to store University data, must be totally erased or rendered unreadable before it is discarded or disposed of through property transfer or surplus.
 The Clemson University Surplus Property group will no longer accept computing devices containing hard drives or other storage mediums that have not been certified as removed or sanitized.
 For more information, please see the Disposition of Computers section of the Surplus Property Guidelines.

 Process Overview